rejaraujo/trading-journal/README.md

 # FrontEnd Trading Journal Project

 Welcome to the Trading Journal web application!
-This project was initialized using `Create React App`, leveraging the capabilities of Redux and the convenience of Redux Toolkit.
+This project was initialized using both `Create React App` and `Next.js`, leveraging the capabilities of Redux and the convenience of Redux Toolkit.
 Additionally, it incorporates the Material-UI library for designing user interfaces.
 Inspired by the tools used by trading experts, this project mirrors the visual design and features of the TraderVue web application available at https://www.tradervue.com.

 ## Running locally